gpwahl/calcqpi-examples/README.md

 ![CalcQPI logo](Calcqpi-logo.png)

 This is a repository of minimal tight-binding models to demonstrate the capabilities of calcQPI in calculating QPI patterns.
-The examples are described in teh preprint at https://arxiv.org/abs/2507.22137
+The examples are described in the preprint at https://arxiv.org/abs/2507.22137

 Homepage: https://wahl.wp.st-andrews.ac.uk/calcqpi